Updated April 29, 2019

 Fast set time requires fast work:

-Because polyurethane hot melt adhesive bonds quickly, it’s imperative to get the application right the first time.
-Less “forgiving” than other types of adhesives, polyurethane hot melt gives you a short window of time in which to apply the adhesive and make adjustments.
+Because PUR hot melt adhesive bonds quickly, it’s imperative to get the application right the first time.
+Less “forgiving” than other types of adhesives, polyurethane hot melt gives you a short window of time to apply the adhesive and make adjustments.
 Once that window is closed, the substrates aren’t going anywhere, so if you don’t get the exact result you want the first time you may need to start over.

-Clearly, there are a number of advantages and disadvantages when using polyurethane hot melts.
+Clearly, there are a number of advantages and disadvantages when using PUR hot melts.
 Depending on your application, substrates and desired result, they may be a good choice for your business or you may be better served with a different type of adhesive.
 The best way to determine if a polyurethane hot melt adhesive is right for your business is to talk with an expert — like the glue experts here at Glue Machinery Corporation.
 Contact us today to learn more about your adhesive options and find out how our Glue Diligence program can help identify the best adhesive for your specific needs.